 - 1. Open Windows Explorer - 2.
 On the Tools menu, click Map Network Drive. - 3.
 In Drive, select a drive letter, e.g.: G: - 4.
-In Path (Win9x/Me) or Folder (NT/2000/XP/Vista), select from the drop-down list or type in the network drive (server and share name: \\MyServer\Volume1) or folder name to which you want to assign (map) a Drive letter (\\MyServer\Volume1\Program Files\DesignSoft\TINA).
+In Path (Win9x/Me) or Folder (NT/2000/XP/Vista/7), select from the drop-down list or type in the network drive (server and share name: \\MyServer\Volume1) or folder name to which you want to assign (map) a Drive letter (\\MyServer\Volume1\Program Files\DesignSoft\TINA).
 Note, that share name refers to a shared folder on the server.
-On Windows NT/2000/XP/Vista you can use Browse to find the network computer, drive and folder. - 5.
+On Windows NT/2000/XP/Vista/7 you can use Browse to find the network computer, drive and folder. - 5.
 Set the Reconnect at Logon checkbox, then press OK.

-Then execute the installation procedure directed by section 3.1 on the mapped disk volume, that is accessible from the network.
+Then execute the installation procedure directed by section 3.1.1 on the mapped disk volume, that is accessible from the network.

 After you have set everything up on the network disk according to the instructions above, you must run the setup program on each client where you want to run TINA.
-Using the Run command, start NSETUP from the TINA\NWSETUP directory.
-Note, do not double-click on the NSETUP icon, but use the Run command instead to start the program.
+Start setup.exe (in some versions nsetup.exe) from the TINA\NWSETUP directory.

-When you run NSETUP you must specify the working directory which should be located on a local drive of the workstation.
+When you run setup.exe you must specify the working directory which should be located on a local drive of the workstation.

 The working directory can be on the network; however in this case the path of this directory must be different on every work station.
 After you've specified the working directory, you may install the optional measurement hardware for TINA (e.g TINALab).
-After running NSETUP, you will be able to run TINA simultaneously on any number of workstations, just as though each workstation had a single user version.
+After running setup.exe, you will be able to run TINA simultaneously on any number of workstations, just as though each workstation had a single user version.